AkashIbnaHabib/Brain-Stroke-Detection-Using-Machine-Learning-Techniques/README.md

 strokes are fatal and can cause extensive damage.
 As this is a very serious and life-threatening medical condition, by any means if it can be detected it could be a matter of life and death.
 Machine learning models to detect these types of serious condition could have a great impact in the medical industry along with people’s lives.
-This research study proposes a brain stroke detection model using machine learning algorithms to derive some insightful information.
+This is a brain stroke detection project using 3 machine learning algorithms.